210: King Dinosaur

-James Dean (1931-1955) was an actor who had lead roles in only three films—Rebel Without a Cause, East of Eden, and Giant—before his untimely death when someone crossed the center line into his lane while he was driving a Porsche 550 Spyder.
+James Dean (1931-1955) was an actor who had lead roles in only three films—Rebel Without a Cause, East of Eden, and Giant—before his untimely death in a car crash at the age of 24.
 He’s the only actor to ever be nominated posthumously for two Academy Awards.

 And I know where the boys are.

-A reference to Where the Boys Are, a 1960 comedy/drama about four coeds who travel to Fort Lauderdale on spring break, in search of fun and men.
+Where the Boys Are is a 1960 comedy/drama about four coeds who travel to Fort Lauderdale on spring break in search of fun and men.

 Okay.
 Thank you, Mr. Spock.